mihiarc/rpa-landuse-viewer/README.md

   - rcp85_ssp3: High emissions forcing, low growth
   - rcp85_ssp5: High emissions forcing, high growth

-### Default Scenario View (Coming Soon)

-By default, the application displays an **Average (All Scenarios)** view that presents the ensemble average across all climate-socioeconomic scenarios.
-This provides a consensus view of land use projections without requiring users to select a specific scenario.
-Users can still select individual scenarios from the scenario dropdown menu to explore specific climate-socioeconomic pathways.

 ### Time Periods
 - Calibration period: 2012-2020 (Removed from data viewer)
 - Projection periods: 2020-2070 in 10-year intervals